Meoowww/Crirc/README.md

 ## Development

+The project is built around 4 layers of objects:

-- Network: A network object manage a socket / IO
+- **Network**: A network object manage a socket / IO.
+The interface is described by <https://meoowww.github.io/Crirc/Crirc/Network/Network.html>.
-- Controller: A controller belongs to a network object, and handle the logic and data
+- **Controller**: A controller belongs to a network object, and handle the logic and data.
+Its interface is described by <https://meoowww.github.io/Crirc/Crirc/Controller/Controller.html>.
-- Protocol: A protocol object represent a IRC entity (chan, user, message, ...)
+- **Protocol**: A protocol object represent a IRC entity (chan, user, message, ...).
-- Binding: The binding socket to allow the system to respond to incoming transmissions
+- **Binding**: The `Binding::Handler` allows a given `Controller` to respond to incoming transmissions.

 ## Documentation